PedroZappa/42_minitalk/README.md

 > This is because `signal()` is deprecated due to its varying behaviour across UNIX versions, making it a **non-portable option**.

 > [!Important]
 > Both functions listen for a **user defined signals** and change the default **signal action** associated to them.
-The main difference between them being that `sigaction()` employs a specialized struct to store extra information, giving the user finer control over signal actions.
+The main difference between these functions  is that `sigaction()` employs a specialized struct to store extra information, giving the user finer control over what they can do when handling a signal.

 ___
 The `server`'s **main()** function declares and initializes a `struct sigaction` variable called `sa`.